 Would your staff know what to do if data was lost or stolen?

-Given the vast amounts of highly sensitive personal data handled by law firms, there is going to be a need for greater accountability and scrutiny on the profession to ensure these responsibilities are taken seriously.
-It is not just IT teams that will have to ensure that data is held securely with a clear audit trail, data controllers (those who actually use and manage the data) will need to be aware of their responsibilities and be prepared.
+Given the vast amounts of highly sensitive personal data handled by law firms, they are under scrutiny.
+It is not just IT teams that have to ensure that data is held securely with a clear audit trail, data controllers (those who actually use and manage the data) need to be aware of their responsibilities and able to demonstrate that suitable systems are in place and being followed.

 - a full data protection compliance assessment to analyse your firm’s current data protection measures, identify areas of deficiency and establish what measures will need to be taken to ensure compliance under the new regulations;